 When they purchase products, men tend to evaluate things more carefully than their female counterparts, and they will rarely whip their wallets out just because Austin Li exclaimed “Oh my god” or “Buy it”!
 Outside of the makeup industry, there are few if any straight men watching Li’s live streams, his fan base is simply far more female-focused.
 Live streaming is simply not geared towards the male consumer journey.

 Therefore, for brands and products that are positioned towards male consumers, marketers should avoid promoting via live streaming in China; it is better to create other kinds of heartfelt content, such as product reviews.

-On November 1, the National Radio and Television Administration issued a notice to strengthen the management of e-commerce live broadcasts and advertising during the Double Eleven(Chinese shopping holiday) period, requiring that programs not contain vulgar or kitsch plots or scenes.
+On November 1, the National Radio and Television Administration issued a notice to strengthen the management of e-commerce live broadcasts and advertising during the Double Eleven(Chinese shopping holiday) period, requiring that programmes not contain vulgar or kitsch plots or scenes.
 People who have been the subject of scandals are strictly forbidden from making appearances.
-The language used in e-commerce live streaming in China must be “civilized and standardized,” and must not be exaggerated, deceptive or misleading to consumers.
-Additionally, the National Radio and Television Administration clearly explained that e-commerce live broadcasts and advertising includes information services, embedded advertisements, “creative insertion”, live shopping, and shopping short videos.
+The language used in e-commerce live streaming in China must be “civilised and standardised,” and must not be exaggerated, deceptive or misleading to consumers.
+Additionally, the National Radio and Television Administration clearly explained that e-commerce live broadcasts and advertising includes information services, embedded advertisements, “creative insertion”, live shopping and shopping short videos.

 Live streaming in China is a valuable channel that consumer brands should tap into.
-Working with an influencer whose fan base matched your audience is a quick way to get started.
+Working with an influencer whose fan base matches your audience is a quick way to get started.